NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_android_app_DRAFT.md

 This is a guide on how to configure a GitHub workflow for building, signing and publishing an Android app that uses [Bevy][bevy] (there is a separate [guide for iOS][ios-workflow]; Todo: link ios to Android).

-The workflow uses the tool xbuild from a [customized fork][xbuild-fork], which includes a couple fixes and hacks needed to get app bundles.
-Some of these changes are explained and motivated in [a different post][note-mobile-bevy-2].
+The workflow uses the tool [xbuild][xbuild] from a [customized fork][xbuild-fork], which includes a couple fixes and hacks needed to get app bundles.
+Some of these changes are explained and motivated in [a separate post][note-mobile-bevy-2].
 If you want to see the workflow in use, you can take a look at [bevy_game_template][bevy_game_template]

 ## xbuild setup

 You can install xbuild from my fork with `bash$cargo install --git https://github.com/NiklasEi/xbuild`.
 Check your environment with `bash$x doctor` and install missing dependencies.

-To run your project with xbuild, add a `manifest.yaml`
+To run your project with xbuild, add the following as `manifest.yaml`:

 ```yaml
 android: